anthonygreen17/microblog/README.md

 - still need proper timestamps for posts
 - need to properly handle edge cases (ie: user's feed when they have no posts and don't follow anyone)
+- better app handling of a user that isnt logged in